DataIntellectTech/TorQ/docs/Overview.md

 code.kx.com (either directly or modified).
 All code sections taken from code.kx.com are referenced in this document.

-AquaQ TorQ can be extended or modified as required.
+Data Intellect TorQ can be extended or modified as required.
 We have chosen some default behaviour, but it can all be overridden.
-The features of AquaQ TorQ are:
+The features of Data Intellect TorQ are:

 -   Process Management: Each process is given a type and name, and can